autocar-logo

 The Ronin has a higher kerb weight

 As mentioned, the XSR benefits from a lower kerb weight, but it also has a smaller fuel tank.
-The XSR155 has a ground clearance similar to the MT-15; however, Yamaha had earlier disclosed a 120mm figure, which raised some concerns as it later emerged that this was the laden ground clearance, with the unladen figure matching that of the MT-15.
+The XSR 155 has a ground clearance similar to that of the MT-15.
+However, Yamaha had earlier disclosed a 120mm figure, which raised some concerns, but it later emerged that this was the laden ground clearance and that the unladen figure matched the MT-15’s.
 The Ronin, meanwhile, has a marginally lower seat height, which should help riders better manage the heavier motorcycle.

 Suspension